tylerlichten/simply_notify/README.md

 ## Usage

-In your app, create a new model.
-For example:

-	notifier.rb

-In the model you created (notifier.rb), add:

-	require 'simply_notify'

-Create mailer views in your app.
-For example:

-	app/views/notifier/new_notification.text.erb

-	AND

-	app/views/notifier/new_notification.html.erb
+Create the model and views using the generator:

+	rails generate notifier

-In the views you created, place a message such as this:
+In the views (text and html respectively), place a message such as this:

 	Hello <%= @recipient %>,
 	You have a new notification!
 Please visit the course website.